-Central Secretariat refers to various offices and departments which are run by secretaries to the Union Government.
-There are different types of Government offices in the administrative structure of India which vary in their nature and range of functions.
-Right at the top of all this is the Secretariat.
-The main function of the secretary is to advise the minister in the policy and administration matters.
-In order to enable him to discharge his function properly, it is necessary that he should be equipped with an office.
+Central Secretariat refers to the various offices and departments, which are run by the secretaries of the Union Government.
+There are different types of government offices in the administrative structure of India, which vary in the nature and range of functions.
+At the top of all these offices is the Secretariat.
+The word Secretariat means the secretary's office.
+The main function of the secretary is to advise the minister in policy making and administrative matters.
+In order to enable him to discharge his functions properly, it is necessary that he should be equipped with an office.
 This office is the Central Secretariat.

 The Constitution of India

-reposes the executive authority of the Indian union in the President of the country.
-All executive action of the Union government is taken in his name.
+has given the executive authority of the Union Government to the President of the country.
+All executive actions of the Union Government are taken in his name.
 However, the Indian President

-at its head to aid and advise the President in the exercise of his functions.
-In other words, the real executive authority is vested in the cabinet of which the Prime Minister is the dominant head.
+at its head to aid and advice the President in the exercise of his functions.
 The ministers cannot work all alone and need assistance.
-For purposes of administration, therefore, the government of India is divided into ministries and departments which together constitute the 'Central Secretariat.'
-To implement the policies enunciated by the ministers in consultation with the Secretatiat, there are attached offices, subordinate offices and other field agencies.
+Therefore, the government of India is divided into ministries and departments, which together constitute the 'Central Secretariat.'
+To implement the policies enunciated by the ministers in consultation with the Secretariat, there are attached offices, subordinate offices and other field agencies.

-The word Secretariat means the secretary's office.
-The three essential components of the government at the centre are: (i) the minister, (ii) the secretary, and (iii) the executive head.
-The most important function of the minister is to decide upon policy; of the secretary to provide the material by which to reach such decisions and to oversee the implementation of such decisions; and of the executive head to carry the decisions into effect.
+There are three essential components of the government at the center.
+They are the minister, the secretary and the executive head.
+The most important function of the minister is to decide upon policy.
+The most important function of the secretary is to provide the material by which to reach such decisions and to oversee the implementation of such decisions.
+The executive head functions to carry out the decisions.
 The first two functionaries, namely, the minister and the secretary are served by the secretariat organization called a ministry or department.
-Orders and instructions issued by the secretariat are considered as orders of the government of India.
-The central secretariat, thus, occupies a key position in the administrative hierarchy.
-Literally speaking, the secretariat is nothing but a conglomeration of various ministries/departments of the Central Government.
+Orders and instructions issued by the secretariat are considered as orders of the Government of India